nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Hansel ran DESeq2
  <img src="../pictures/deseq_vol_plot.png" height="400" width="700">
-  S1.
-DESEQ : Volcano plot of differentially abundant microbial species at HI-SEAS relative to ISS.
+  Fig S1.
+Volcano plot of differentially abundant microbial species at HI-SEAS relative to ISS.
 Data was filtered for adjusted p-value < 0.01.
 Microbial species present by a factor of 2 or higher are indicated in orange.

 ## W9-TM Week 9 Team Meeting
 ### November 2